Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

 Marshall Stats and Trends

-- Marshall's games this year have gone over the total in three out of three opportunities.
+- Marshall's games this year have hit the over on all three set point totals.

-- When Marshall records more than 18.0 points, it is 1-2 against the spread and 2-1 overall.
+- When Marshall scores more than 18.0 points, it is 1-2 against the spread and 2-1 overall.

-- When Marshall piles up more than 349.0 yards, the team is 1-2 against the spread and 2-1 overall.
+- Marshall is 1-2 against the spread and 2-1 overall when the team totals more than 349.0 yards.

 - The Thundering Herd have turned the ball over nine times this season, five more turnovers than the Mountaineers have forced (4).